 - the current treasury position;

 - treasury indicators which limit treasury risk and the activities of the Council;

 - prospects for interest rates;

 - the borrowing strategy;

 - policy on borrowing in advance of need;

 - debt rescheduling;

 - statutory repayment of loans fund;

 - the investment policy;

 - the investment strategy;

 - creditworthiness policy;

 - country limits and

 - policy on use of external service providers

-- 7.2 These elements cover the requirements of the Local Government in Scotland Act 2003, the revised CIPFA Prudential Code and CIPFA Treasury Management Code (2017 editions), the CIPFA Treasury Management Guidance Notes 2018 and the Local Government Investment Regulations (Scotland) 2010 and the Local Authority (Capital and Financing and Accounting) (Scotland) Regulations 2016.
+- 8.2 These elements cover the requirements of the Local Government in Scotland Act 2003, the CIPFA Prudential Code and CIPFA Treasury Management Code (2021 editions), the Local Government Investment Regulations (Scotland) 2010 and the Local Authority (Capital and Financing and Accounting) (Scotland) Regulations 2016.

-- 7.3 In December 2021, CIPFA published an updated Treasury Management and Prudential Code.
-This will be incorporated into the 2023/24 TMSS in line with the requirement for full implementation by 2023/24.
+- 8.3 This TMSS for 2024/25 incorporates the update to the Treasury Management and Prudential Code published by CIPFA in December 2021.

-8.0 Training and Advice Services
+Training and Advice Services